lpmi-13/mongo-dojo/README.md

 ### Find and fix a long-running query

-The one we're going to try is something involving the `ReviewSubmitted` field, since you could easily imagine a scenario where you're interested in bring back all the reviews from the present year/month/day/etc.
+The one we're going to try is something involving the `ReviewSubmitted` field, since you could easily imagine a scenario where you're interested in bringing back all the reviews from the present year/month/day/etc.

 > Note: since this field starts out un-indexed, don't fire anything like `db.reviews.find({"ReviewSubmitted": { $gt: "1995-10-14 00:00:00" }}).count()` at it...since I finally killed that query after it had been running for 30 minutes.